 This is decided.

-Alex spends a not insignificant portion of this show expounding on how the man and the globalists want everyone to think he's off the air, but he's not!
+Alex spends a not insignificant portion of this show expounding on how the man and the globalists want everyone to think he's off the air, but he's not.

-Every day he meets people who think that he's off air, but then he tells them they can still find him on Infowars' website, and they're so happy to hear it.
+Every day he meets people who think that he's off air, but then he tells them they can still find him on Infowars website and they're so happy to hear it.

-This caller is what kicks that off, that whole rant, and I have a few thoughts.
+This caller is what kicks that off, that whole rant.

-First, I don't care what you're playing.
+First is that I don't care what you're playing.

 If you're walking around in a store listening to things without headphones, you're a fucking asshole.